-To be eligible for continued occupancy in the Section 8 programs operated by RHA, occupants must meet the following criteria:
+To be eligible for continued assistance in the voucher programs operated by RHA, occupants must meet the following criteria:

-- 2.2.1.Qualify as a Family, (See Appendix 1, Definition of Terms) or be the remaining member of a tenant household or, at the discretion of RHA, the member(s) of the household determined to receive continued assistance (see paragraph 12.1.1). - 2.2.2.
-Conform to the subsidy standards and occupancy standards listed in paragraphs 2.3 and 2.5. - 2.2.3.
-No individual is eligible to receive assistance under Section 8 of the 1937 Housing Act if he/she is

-- a student that does not meet eligibility status as outlined in section 2.1.5. - 2.2.4.
-Citizenship Status: At least one household member must be a U.S. citizen or national as defined in 24 CFR 5 Subpart E (see Appendix 1, paragraph 27, "Eligible Immigration Status").
-May not be a non-immigrant student alien (see Appendix 1, paragraph 76). - 2.2.5.
-Qualify as an Independent Student by meeting the criteria outlined in section 2.1.5 of this plan. - 2.2.6.
+- 2.2.1.Qualify as a Family, (See Appendix 1, Definition of Terms) or be the remaining member of a tenant household or, at the discretion of RHA, the member(s) of the household determined to receive continued assistance (see section 14). - 2.2.2.
+Conform to the subsidy standards listed in section 2.3. - 2.2.3.
+Must conform to Voucher program Family Obligations. - 2.2.4.
+No individual is eligible to receive assistance under Section 8 of the 1937 Housing Act if they are a student that does not meet eligibility status as outlined in section 2.1.5. - 2.2.5.
+Citizenship Status: At least one household member must be a U.S. citizen or national as defined in 24 CFR 5 Subpart E (see Appendix 1, "Eligible Immigration Status").
+May not be a nonimmigrant student alien (see Appendix 1). - 2.2.6.
 If the amount payable by the household equals the gross rent for the unit occupied, the participant may remain on the program for 365 days with zero Housing Assistance Payments after which time the participant will be removed from the program and no longer be eligible for continued assistance unless, at any time during the 365 days, the household reports a change in circumstances whereby a Housing Assistance Payment would be paid prior to the expiration of the 365 day period.
 Note: No longer being eligible for Housing Assistance Payments will not affect the household's other rights under the lease nor will such termination preclude resumption of Housing Assistance Payments as a result of subsequent changes in the household income or gross rent or other relevant circumstances during the term of the contract.